 Seat reservations

-A seat reservation is automatically included with every ticket on Eurostar.
-However, seat reservations on German trains are usually optional, if you want a reserved seat it can be added during the booking process for €5.20 per seat each way in 2nd class, €6.50 in 1st class.
-A reserved seat is a good idea, especially at busy periods, so I'd add one when prompted.
+A seat reservation is included with every ticket on Eurostar.
+However, seat reservations on German trains are usually optional, you can add a reserved seat during the booking process for €5.20 per seat in 2nd class, €6.50 in 1st class.
+A reserved seat is a good idea so I'd add one when prompted.

 -